sandra-calvo/Lab2-application-development/README.md

 ### Step 18.
 Build a Node-RED flow to connect with Watson Assistant
 **Back to Node-RED window**

-Copy the content of **bot_conversation.json** and import the flow to Node-RED, same way you did in Step 15.
+Copy the content of **ML_bot_UI.json** and import the flow to Node-RED, same way you did in Step 15.
+The file is located in the Box folder.

-This is the part we are importing:
+This is the flow we are importing:

 <img src="/images/WA10.png" width="100%" height="100%">